-Our executive compensation program is designed and implemented under the direction and guidance of the Compensation Committee.
+Our executive compensation program is designed and implemented under the direction and guidance of the committee.
 Broadly stated, we seek to maintain a consistent executive compensation program with the following objectives:

-- attract and retain outstanding executives with the leadership skills and expertise necessary to drive results, build an enduring business, and create long-term shareholder value; - motivate executives to achieve our long-term strategic goals while meeting challenging shortterm business objectives; - reward performance and differentiate compensation based on the achievement of challenging goals; and - align the interests of our executives with those of shareholders.
+- attract and retain outstanding executives with the leadership skills and expertise necessary to drive results, build an enduring business, and create long-term shareholder value; - motivate executives to achieve our long-term strategic goals while meeting challenging shortterm business objectives; - reward performance and differentiate compensation based on the achievement of challenging goals; and align the interests of our executives with those of shareholders.

-Progressive's executive compensation program is designed to serve the shareholders' interests by strongly tying our executives' compensation to the achievement of important operating goals and the value of our common shares.
-As a result, while we seek to offer competitive salaries to our executives, the more significant aspects of our executive compensation program are annual cash incentive opportunities and equity awards.
-In the spirit of aligning compensation across the company, nearly every employee participates in our Gainshare program and employees at senior levels are eligible to receive equity awards.
+Progressive's executive compensation program is designed to serve shareholders' interests by strongly tying our executives' compensation to the achievement of important operating goals and the value of our common shares.
+As a result, while we seek to offer competitive salaries to our executives, the more significant aspects of our executive compensation program are at-risk components consisting of equity awards and annual cash incentive opportunities.

-As a general matter, executive salaries are intended to be somewhat lower than median amounts paid to executives who have similar responsibilities at comparable companies, while our annual incentive and performance-based equity programs provide the potential to earn above market median total compensation when the company achieves challenging goals designed into these plans.
+As a general matter, executive salaries are intended to be at, or somewhat lower than, median amounts paid to executives who have similar responsibilities at comparable companies, while our performance-based equity and annual incentive programs provide the potential to earn above-market median total compensation when the company achieves challenging goals designed into these plans.